defo89/hello-world-gitlab-ci/README.md

 Are you sure you want to continue connecting (yes/no)? yes ubuntu@ip-10-172-1-73:~$

-# ssh to the instance
+# ssh to the instance through the bastion host
+❯ ssh-add -K aws_fake_key
 ❯ ssh -A ubuntu@ec2-34-247-38-196.eu-west-1.compute.amazonaws.com
 ubuntu@ip-10-172-1-73:~$ ssh ec2-user@10.172.82.192
 Warning: Permanently added '10.172.82.192' (ECDSA) to the list of known hosts.